How to Save for Early Retirement

 Of course, if you want to be super ambitious, you may even want to try growing your own food at home.
 I’m not suggesting you start raising cattle – but then again…

-Concluding Thoughts on Saving for Early Retirement
+Concluding Thoughts on Learning How to Save for Early Retirement

 Saving for early retirement is possible.
 But the trick is to not sweat the small stuff – like those delicious lattes – and focus instead on cutting down your three largest expenditures: housing, transportation and food.